Assam Career 2025 : SIDBI Recruitment

-Applications are invited for recruitment of various administrative positions or career in SIDBI Assam in 2025.
+Applications are invited for recruitment of various technical positions or career in SIDBI Assam in 2025.

-Small Industries Development Bank of India (SIDBI) Assam is inviting applications from eligible candidates for recruitment to the post or career of Compliance Officer in 2025.
+Small Industries Development Bank of India (SIDBI) Assam is inviting applications from eligible candidates for recruitment to the posts or career of Deputy Chief Technology Officer (DyCTO) and Assistant Communication Officer (ACO) in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!